Balbader/odin-recipes/README.md

 **ordered list** of the steps needed for making the dish.

 ## Iteration 4: Add More Recipes
-1. dd two more recipes with identical page structures to the recipe page you've<br>
+1. Add two more recipes with identical page structures to the recipe page you've<br>
 already created.<br>
 2. Don't forget to link the new recipes on the index page.
 Also, consider putting<br>
 all the links in an unordered lilst so they aren't all on one line.